-Most pet parents know that having a dog comes with a series of responsibilities.
+Most pet parents know that having a dog comes with several responsibilities.
 One of the most important ones is getting your canine friend vaccinated.

 Core dog vaccines

-If you are a pet owner then you should know that puppy vaccination is important for your dog.
+If you are a pet owner, you should know that puppy vaccination is important for your dog.
 Not all vaccines are created equal.
-There are several puppy vaccinations that are essential because not getting your Fido vaccinated against these diseases can endanger their lives.
+Several puppy vaccinations are essential because not getting your Fido vaccinated against these diseases can endanger their lives.

 One of them is rabies, but there are many others, too.
 And you can vaccinate your dog against these zoonotic diseases.